wgmo/graphtik/docs/source/arch.rst

         Note that `sideffects` do not work when this is enabled.

     configurations
+    graphtik configuration
-        The functions controlling `compile` & `execution` globally  are defined in :mod:`.config` module and x1 in :mod:`.plot`;  they underlying global data are stored in :class:`contextvars.ContextVar` instances, to allow for nested control.
+        The functions controlling `compile` & `execution` globally  are defined in :mod:`.config` module and +1 in :mod:`graphtik.plot` module;
+        the underlying global data are stored in :class:`contextvars.ContextVar` instances, to allow for nested control.

         All *boolean* configuration flags are **tri-state** (``None, False, True``), allowing to "force" all operations, when they are not set to the ``None``